RyotaMitaraiWeb/Flashcards-Service/README.md

 ## ``util``
 Contains various utility functions to make some tasks easier
 ### ``HttpFormattedException``
 This is a class that extends the standard ``HttpException`` class from NestJS.
-You throw it when you want the response body to look like this:
+You use it when you want the response body to look like this:
 ```json
 {
   "statusCode": "some number",